fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 ## Update upon Text Size changes

-To test how everything works we can simply enable text size in  Xcode Environment Overrides.
+To test how everything works we can enable text size in Xcode Environment Overrides.

 ![Enable Dynamic Type in Xcode Environment OVerrides](/assets/img/custom-dynamic-type/xcode-environment-overrides-dynamic-type.png)

 If you change it you can notice that nothing is happening in our app.
 To enable automatic change we need to set `adjustsFontForContentSizeCategory`.
-It indicates if the object should automatically update it’s font when device category changes.
+It indicates that the object should automatically update it’s font when device category changes.

 ```swift